 USCIS has denied cases where they believe the spectrum of knowledge is too broad to meet the criteria of a specialty occupation with the reasoning that it must only require one.

 The case of Relx vs Barron provides a strong holding in opposition to a USCIS decision stating that there is no requirement that a specialty occupation can only have a singular degree

 The next analysis is whether the degree requirement is similar.

 USCIS has denied cases where a specialty occupation has required any engineering degree as opposed to a subspecialty like software or mechanical engineering

 While it is a strong practice pointer to suggest a subspecialty where it fits, such as a software developer requiring a computer science or computer engineering degree, the case of inspection expert, we call IXC, held in march of 2020 stated that any engineering degree was sufficient and USCIS should not have required a subspecialty when it denied a case.

 If you would like to see how Online Visas, Intelligent Immigration platform, provides our lawyers with these types of strategies to build the most effective and efficient visa petitions at a fraction of the cost of other law firms, set up a demo with us.
-Just chat with our team now or book a free strategy session.
+Just chat with our team now or book a free attorney consultation*.

 (* Free initial attorney consultation offered to all qualifying contacts.)